Civic Engagement Scholars

 • To recognize students who demonstrate an outstanding commitment to civic engagement

 At the beginning of each academic year, students complete an enrollment form indicating that they would like to become a Civic Engagement Scholar.
-Throughout that academic year, they commit to completing at least 30 civic engagement hours in their choice of community service, advocacy, philanthropy, political involvement, social responsibility, or participation in associations, while also engaging in Cleveland-focused trainings and submitting a final year-end written reflection.
+Throughout that academic year, they commit to completing at least 30 civic engagement hours, while also engaging in community focused trainings and submitting a final year-end written reflection.

-• Education: Participate in two total all-Scholars trainings, one in the Fall semester and one in the Spring semester.
+• Training: Participate in two total all-Scholars trainings, one in the Fall semester and one in the Spring semester.

-• Action: Complete a minimum of 30 civic engagement hours between August 9, 2022 and May 11, 2023 in alignment with the eligible activities on the program requirements page.
-At least 20 of these hours will entail directly taking action through the forms of civic engagement.
+• Civic Engagement Activities: Complete a minimum of 30 civic engagement hours between August 7, 2023 and May 9, 2024 in alignment with the eligible activities.
+At least 20 of these hours will entail directly taking action through a variety of ways to make social change.
 Scholars have the choice to count up to 10 of their hours towards participating in additional education options to deepen their understanding of social change.

 • Reflection: Complete a year-end written reflection form that will be emailed to Scholars in April.

 Both undergraduate and graduate students of all academic years and majors are eligible to become Civic Engagement Scholars, and many students elect to participate in the program multiple years.
 The program is open to students studying remotely or on-campus.
-For more information, please refer to the program requirements or contact Erin Corwin, exc390@case.edu with questions.
+For more information contact Erin Corwin, exc390@case.edu with questions.